swiss-seismological-service/scrtdd/README.md

 In the ```data``` folder of this project there are some hypoDD 2.1b configuration example files (the velocity model has to be changed to reflect your specific use case).

-Finally, when the configuration is done, we can relocate the catalog with the command:
+Finally, when the configuration is ready, we can relocate the catalog with the command:

 ```
 scrtdd --reloc-profile profileName [db and log options]
 ```

 scrtdd will relocated the catalog and will generate another set of files reloc-event.csv reloc-phase.csv and reloc-stations.csv, which together define a new catalog with relocated origins.
-At this point we should check the relocated events and see if we are happy with the results.
+At this point we should check the relocated events (and HypoDD logs) and see if we are happy with the results.
 If not, we change scrtdd settings and relocate the catalog again until we are satisfied with the locations.
-Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordstream (but they will be saved to disk for the next runs which will be much faster).

 As an example you can see below two catalogs before and after scrtdd relocation:

 ![Relocation example picture](/data/multiEventRelocationExample.png?raw=true "Relocation example")

-The command output files (reloc-event.csv reloc-phase.csv and reloc-stations.csv) will become the background catalog used in real-time relocation.
-At this point the profile configuration is not needed anymore, so the profile can be removed from the list of active profiles ('activeProfiles') or it can be updated with real-time configuration.
+The relocation output files (reloc-event.csv reloc-phase.csv and reloc-stations.csv) will become the background catalog used in real-time relocation.
+At this point the profile configuration is not needed anymore, so the profile can be removed from the list of active profiles (`scrtdd.activeProfiles`) or it can be updated with real-time configuration.

 ![Catalog selection option](/data/catalog-selection3.png?raw=true "Catalog selection from raw file format")

 Now that we have a high quality background catalog we are ready to perform real time relocation.

+Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordstream and saved to disk for the next runs, which will be much faster.
+However some temporary waveforms (e.g. theoretical phases) are never saved to disk since they are not part of the catalog phases and thus not useful when `scrtdd` is enabled for real-time relocations.
+Nevertheless, during the parameters tuning phase the relocation is performed several times and storing the temporary waveforms too makes the process faster.
+For this reason we can use an option `--debug-wf-cache` that force `scrtdd` to save all waveforms to disk.
+Just be aware that using this options increase the size of the cache folder (`workingDirectory/profileName/wfcache/` e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfcache/`) with phases that will not be useful in real-time. so you might want to delete the cache folder at the end of the relocation attempts.

 #### 2.2.3 Cross-correlation, waveform filtering and signal to noise ratio options